PharOutLabs/PharOut-Marketplace-Subgraph/README.md

 It was custom designed and written particularly for this marketplace, and may be expanded on in the future.

-There are mainly 5-6 different MP contracts to consolidate, and unique rewards calculations done for the rewards contracts and all the users stats.
+There are mainly 5-6 different main MP contracts to consolidate, and unique rewards calculations done for the rewards contracts and all the users stats.